JeyVaynard/rn-fastimage/README.md

 ---

+### `enterTransition?: enum`

+-   `FastImage.enterTransition.none` **(Default)** - Transition animation is not used.
+-   `FastImage.enterTransition.fadeIn` - Opacity transition where image goes from transparancy to full opacity.
+-   `FastImage.enterTransition.curlDown` _(iOS only)_ - Page curl transition from left to right.
+-   `FastImage.enterTransition.curlUp` _(iOS only)_ - Page curl transition from top to bottom.
+-   `FastImage.enterTransition.flipTop` - Rotation transition on Y axis from -90° to 0°.
+-   `FastImage.enterTransition.flipBottom` - Rotation transition on Y axis from 90° to 0°.
+-   `FastImage.enterTransition.flipLeft` - Rotation transition on X axis from -90° to 0°.
+-   `FastImage.enterTransition.flipRight` - Rotation transition on X axis from 90° to 0°.

+---

+### `transitionDuration?: number`

+An `enterTransition` duratin in ms.
+Default duration **500ms**

 ### `resizeMode?: enum`

 -   `FastImage.resizeMode.contain` - Scale the image uniformly (maintain the image's aspect ratio) so that both dimensions (width and height) of the image will be equal to or less than the corresponding dimension of the view (minus padding).